Sami Game Jam 2018

 I am the light and I am the darkness, I am the strong and I am the frail.
 In all extremes, I have persisted and adapted – but for how long?

 By definition, Ultima Thule is “A distant unknown region; the extreme limit of travel and discovery”.
-The Samiland is located in the Arctic.
-The area is characterised by the long distances and extreme variation of light and temperatures.
+Saamiland is located in the Arctic.
+The area is characterized by the long distances and extreme variation of light and temperatures.
 The people have adapted to harsh conditions.
-Although the people have adapted, the beautiful arctic nature is very sensitive to changes.
+Although the people have adapted, the beautiful Arctic nature is very sensitive to changes.

 8. One Nation, Many Languages

-My great grandmother spoke Inari Sami, Northern Sami and Finnish.
-Grandmother, áhkku, spoke Northern Sami and Finnish.
-My father spoke Northern Sami and Finnish but lost the first one.
+My great grandmother spoke Inari Saami, Northern Saami and Finnish.
+Grandmother, áhkku, spoke Northern Saami and Finnish.
+My father spoke Northern Saami and Finnish but lost the first one.
 I speak only Finnish.
 How can my children find their voice if they don’t know their mother tongue?

-The Sami have always been multilingual.
-Even though many Sami have lost their language, the Sami don’t fall silent.
+The Saami have always been multilingual.
+Even though many Saami have lost their language, the Saami don’t fall silent.

 9. Ethnostress

 Don’t panic!
-It’s up to you to ensure that Sami culture, language and traditions survive.
+It’s up to you to ensure that Saami culture, language and traditions survive.
 No pressure.

-Sami languages and culture are endangered.
-From the moment a Sami child is born, they inherit a responsibility of preserving and reviving their culture.
+Saami languages and culture are endangered.
+From the moment a Saami child is born, they inherit a responsibility of preserving and reviving their culture.
 It can be a heavy burden for one individual to carry.

 10. Activism and Artivism

 An island.
 Standing tall in the middle of a river.
-This island is moratorium, where laws don’t apply.
-Occupied by brave Sami warriors.
+This island is Moratorium, where laws don’t apply.
+Occupied by brave Saami warriors.
 Fighting for their rights with disobedience.
 Using words and art as their weapon.

-The Sami is a nation of peace.
+The Saami are a nation of peace.
 Still they have been forced to fight for their survival.
-Some Sami fight with words, art and music.
+Some Saami fight with words, art and music.

 11. The Future Sami

 Where do we go from here?
 Blend in, change our ways or find our voice and prosper?
 How do we gain our living in the future?
-What happens to us and the Samiland?
+What happens to us and the Saamiland?

-The sami can listen and understand the nature but can they overcome the power of the artificial?
-What kind of skills will Sámi people need in the future to survive and make most out of what is available?
+The Saami can listen and understand nature but can they overcome the power of the artificial?
+What kind of skills will Saami people need in the future to survive and make most out of what is available?
 How can ancestral and local knowledge be adapted to meet the demands of the future?

 12. Lost Memories